 Tech giants like Nestlé, Unilever, and Procter & Gamble are already testing GS1 Digital Link codes in real-world scenarios, and the results are promising: more data, better insights, and stronger consumer engagement.

-Is It a Replacement for the Traditional EAN?
+Is the Barcode QR Code a Replacement for the Traditional EAN?

-The Benefits of Barcode QR Codes (GS1 Digital Link)
+The Benefits of Barcode QR Codes with a GS1 Digital Link

-The shift toward smarter packaging isn’t a passing trend it’s an infrastructure change.
+The shift toward smarter packaging isn’t a passing trend; it’s a complete transformation in the packaging and supply chain industry.
 As technology, regulation, and consumer behavior evolve, products need to be digitally accessible by default.

-The Barcode QR Code powered by GS1 Digital Link is that bridge between physical packaging and digital information.
+The Barcode QR Code powered by the GS1 Digital Link, is that bridge between physical packaging and digital information.
 One scan is all it takes to deliver the transparency, trust, and tech-driven experience your customers expect.

-Whether you’re a global brand or a small manufacturer, now is the time to explore how this smart code can future-proof your product.
+Whether you’re a global brand or a small manufacturer, now is the time to explore how the GS1 QR code can future-proof your product.
+Make your first GS1 QR code with our QR code generator and discover how simple it is to streamline a few products’ information in preparation for Sunrise 2027.